itissid/privyloci/README.md

 This is a 0-trust model, and it can suffice many use cases, and is what I propose in a bit of detail here.

 To go with an analogy, its like a landlord saying: "Give me your account and routing number, to collect your rent.
 Its the only way...”.
-An incredible invasion of privacy and as such no easy guarantee of fraud via ACH.
+An incredible invasion of privacy, and as such, no easy guarantee of no fraudulent ACH debits.

 ## Why do I call it a false choice?